xtoph85/KG-OLAP/docs/index.md

 Knowledge Graph OLAP (KG-OLAP) adapts the OLAP cube model for working with contextualized KGs.
 In particular, the roll-up operation from traditional OLAP is decomposed into a merge and an abstraction operation.
 The merge operation corresponds to the selection of knowledge from different contexts whereas abstraction replaces entities with more general entities.
 The result of such a query is a more abstract, high-level view on the contextualized KG.

-The following figure illustrates the difference between traditional OLAP and KG-OLAP.
+The following figure illustrates the difference between (a) traditional OLAP and (b) KG-OLAP.
 In traditional OLAP, each cell has numeric measures and the cell's dimension attributes characterize a fact of interest.
 In KG-OLAP, each cell of the OLAP cube comprises an RDF graph and the cell's dimension attributes represent the context which the knowledge is relevant for.

 ![OLAP vs. KG-OLAP](img/kgolap-overview.png)